 In positive psychology, empathy is defined as the quality of feeling and understanding another person’s situation in the present moment—their perspectives, emotions, actions (reactions)—and communicating this to the person.
 Positive empathy is the ability to share, celebrate, and enjoy others’ positive emotions.

-The new, emerging concept of Positive Empathy is defined by the psychologists Morelli, Lieberman, Telzer, & Zaki as the “understanding and vicariously sharing others’ positive emotions.”
-The authors say imagining, recalling, observing, or learning of others’ positive outcomes can trigger positive empathy.
-They suggest it is uniquely related to prosocial behavior, sense of social connection, and subjective well-being.
+They suggest that imagining, recalling, observing, or learning about other people’s positive outcomes can trigger positive empathy.
+They believe positive empathy is uniquely related to prosocial behavior, a sense of social connection, and subjective well-being.

-Research indicates positive empathy is almost exclusively experienced in our close relationships, like our friends, romantic partners, roommates, family.
+Research indicates positive empathy is almost exclusively experienced in our close relationships, like our friends, romantic partners, roommates, and family.
 (Gable & Reis, 2010).
-It may increase social closeness, intimacy, commitment, and trust.
+It can increase social closeness, intimacy, commitment, and trust.
 (Gable, Gosnell, Maisel, & Strachman, 2012).
-Surprisingly, or not so surprisingly, it can be manipulated (Morelli & Lieberman, 2013; Molenberghs et al., 2014).

 People may experience positive empathy in one of the three ways: